 Do you know what lifting weights is great for?
 Increasing your energy!
 With your career, relationships, travel, perhaps a few little ones running around or on the way, you don’t have time to feel sluggish.
 By prioritising your strength training routine, you will not only slow the effects of aging, but you will increase your mental clarity and mood for being the best business owner, co-worker, friend, partner and mother you can be.

 Your 40s signal the end of your childbearing years and the possible onset of menopause.
-(The average age for reaching menopause is around 50.)
 It is crucial to load your muscles and joints during these years to slow the rate of bone density loss.
 As women, we already have lower levels of testosterone and muscle mass, so without strength training our bodies will feel the effects of ageing more significantly than men.

 If you haven’t picked up weights before now, you’ll need some guidance on how to do it properly.
-Emily has designed a FIT strength training program for beginners that’s perfect for you – Start Strong, available in the programs section of your app or browser!
+Emily has designed a FIT strength training program for beginners that’s perfect for you – head to the Programs section to find Start Strong!

 There are so many benefits to sticking with your exercise routine while pregnant.
 Even if you feel fit and well, do make sure you get clearance from your doctor before exercising while pregnant.
 When you do get the okay, FIT Pregnancy will help you keep moving safely – and using weights – through each trimester.